Table Manners Tips

 Table Manners Tip #32 - Soiled Utensils

 In a private residence, the table setting is a reflection of the hosts' ability.
 Rather than embarrass the hostess by wiping a soiled utensil clean, suffer in silence.
-But a restaurant table setting is an impersonal expression that does not reflect on the host; if a soiled utensil is laid on the table, ask the waiter for a clean one.
+But in a restaurant, if a soiled utensil is laid on the table, ask the waiter for a clean one.

 Table Manners Tip #33 - Dropped Utensils